 1. Face Drooping

-As alarming as it sounds, face drooping is a telltale sign of stroke.
+As alarming as it sounds, face drooping is a telltale sign of a stroke.
 This is caused by facial paralysis, a condition in which one side of the face droops, feels numb, and appears uneven.
 This type of paralysis happens during a stroke because the nerves in the brain responsible for controlling the muscles in the face have been damaged.
 The type of stroke determines what kind of damage has been done to the brain cells.
 The cause could be from oxygen deprivation or too much pressure on the brain from bleeding.
 It only takes a few minutes for brain cells to begin to die in each case.

 2. Arm Weakness on One Side of the Body